Role of the Electrical Safety Authority

 ESA also administers the Appeals Regulation under the Safety Consumer and Statues Administration Act.

-ESA is a not-for-profit corporation.
-Annual business plans, five-year strategic plans and stakeholder feedback guide our work.
-We administer Part VIII the Electricity Act (under The Safety and Consumer Statutes Administration Act) and have an administrative agreement with the Ministry of Public and Business Service Delivery.
+We administer Part VIII the Electricity Act (under the Safety and Consumer Statutes Administration Act) and have an administrative agreement with the Ministry of Public and Business Service Delivery and Procurement (MPBSDP).